SaltysKing/XernSS/readme.md

 # Goals / Hopes / Haves

+> NOTICE
+> 3rd PARTY components that use seperare JS may require adding a custom JS file or injecting a seperate JS for your safety ensure it is a trusted service.

 ## Goals

 > We are looking to have a functional CSS library that makes it easy for developers, and faster to make websites that look clean mantain functionality, increase site speed, and have responsiveness.